jerryxguo/gateway/readme.md

 ## Description
-gateway is a restful API example server in golang. it shows how to pull data from database and cache it in the redis for the better performance
+gateway is a restful API example server in golang. it shows how to pull data from database and cache it for the better performance

     Usage: gateway [options]